w3f/polkadot-spec/docs/id-glossary.md

 - The function to retrieve the value stored under a specific key in the state storage.

 **State trie, trie** <br/>
-- The Merkle radix-16 Tree which stores hashes of storage enteries.
+- The Merkle radix-16 Tree, which stores hashes of storage entries.

 $\textrm{KeyEncode}{\left({k}\right)}$
-- The function to encode keys for labeling branaches of the trie.
+- The function to encode keys for labeling branches of the trie.

 $𝒩$
 - The set of all nodes in the Polkadot state trie.